Reviews You Can Rely On

 Adjustability

 The Arc'teryx AR-385a has adjustable leg loops that accommodate a 4-6 inch difference in leg circumference.
-Adjustable legs allow us to wear the same harness to the gym in leggings one day and out on an ice climb over long underwear and softshell pants the next.
+Aside from finding a perfect fit, adjustable legs allow you to wear the same harness to the gym in leggings one day and out on an ice climb over long underwear and softshell pants the next.

 Unsurprisingly, the models with adjustable leg loops scored higher in this metric than those without, but not all adjustable leg loops are created equal.
-We want something that still provides padding around most of our thighs whenever possible.
+You want something that still provides padding around most of your thighs whenever possible.
 The Black Diamond Technician does not – it has less leg loop and more webbing, which makes it uncomfortable to hang in.
+Contrastingly, the Momentum has more padding in the leg loop, but less adjustment through the sliding trakFIT buckle.

-While adjustable leg loops add more weight to a climbing harness — the adjustable Petzl Luna weighs about two ounces more than the non-adjustable but similar Petzl Selena — that difference is pretty minimal.
-The Black Diamond Momentum has a trakFIT closure that combines the functionality of an adjustable leg loop with the lighter weight of a fixed one.
+Adjustable leg loops add more weight to a climbing harness — the adjustable Petzl Luna weighs about two ounces more than the non-adjustable but similar Petzl Selena — that difference is pretty minimal.
+The Black Diamond Momentum and Mammut Comfort Fast Adjust have a trakFIT closure that combines the functionality of an adjustable leg loop with the lighter weight of a fixed one.
 A sliding buckle can tighten or loosen the fixed loop with elastic attached underneath it for stretch.
 While we like this system, it does not offer as much adjustability as a buckle system (2-3 inches instead of 4-6).

 climbing harness womens - from traditional climbing to sport climbing, we put these harnesses...